Mariliz Pereira Jorge: Defender of women's rights

 Jorge's weekly column also addresses issues related to women's rights and women's empowerment.

 In a country where a mere 16% of the population can be considered pro-choice, Jorge has called for legal, universal and free abortion procedures.
 She claims Brazilian politicians are ill-prepared to face the electorate with such an unpopular agenda but says enough of hypocrisy.

 Writing about toxic relationships and being demeaned by a male partner (based on personal experiences shared publicly by Lady Gaga), Jorge says: 'To me and to most girls who have gone through the same ordeal, the best revenge is to be unsparingly happy by being exactly the person you are.
 Look at that.
 But to imagine my ex's face every time he stumbles upon my name on Folha's homepage—his favourite newspaper—makes me happy like I won an Oscar.'

 As regards her and her husband's option to remain childless, she asserts: 'I don't have to be a mother in order to be happy and complete.
 And by paying attention to others, I realised having children is not for everyone.'
 And: 'No woman is born to be a mother, as much as they would have you believe otherwise.
 Women are born to be whatever they want.'

-Jorge has also criticised Rosângela Wolff Moro, Sérgio Moro's wife, for downplaying feminism, by saying Wolff Moro was not aware of feminists' involvement in the fight against domestic violence, a serious issue in the country whose minister of justice at the time was no less than Wolff Moro's own husband.
+Jorge has also criticised Rosângela Wolff Moro, Sergio Moro's wife, for downplaying feminism, by saying Wolff Moro was not aware of feminists' involvement in the fight against domestic violence, a serious issue in the country whose minister of justice at the time was no less than Wolff Moro's own husband.